Ice vs Heat for Treating Muscle Pain

 When we injure ourselves, we start healing right away.
 The body will naturally raise the temperature at the site of the injury resulting in the inflammatory response (redness, heat sensation, inflammation and swelling).
 This 'fake fever' leaks blood flow to the area to cool it down and start the healing process.

-Heat is NOT a good treatment method for inflamed muscle injuries, new injuries (within the first 24 to 72 hours), right after surgery or right after a re-injury.
+Heat is NOT a good treatment method for inflamed soft tissue, new injuries (within the first 24 to 72 hours), right after surgery or right after a re-injury (over-use and/or sharp, throbbing pain).
 In these cases, heat should be applied later on in the healing cycle.
-In the meantime, cold compression with a ColdCure Wrap® should be used to decrease any swelling and inflammation induced pain.
+In the meantime, use a Cold Compress or Ice Pack to decrease any inflammation induced pain.

 If you have a chronic muscle injury that keeps getting re-injured you should use heat before activity to loosen up your muscle (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of your muscle tissue, making it more movable / pliable for activity.

 Sometimes we feel pain while doing a certain activity - should you still use heat?
 Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
 Cold treatments with a Cold Compress or Ice Pack should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

 Keep using Deep Tissue Regeneration Therapy before activity and when you notice any stiffness.
 This will 'warm up' your muscles, tendons & ligaments - and help stimulate healing.